MichaelSchmidle/wapps/README.md

 Services that are considered publically available (see Availability column in the table above) can be reached over ports ``80`` and ``443``; private services can be reached over port ``4443``.
 This gives you the option to limit the traffic to private services via firewall.

 For further instructions, please refer to the ``README.md`` files in the respective service subfolders.

-# Usage

-Once customized, make sure to **start the prxy service before any other service**.
-The prxy service is the gateway to your other services.